tchaz/4mix_multi-python/README.md

   direct imported into a spreadsheet.

+4. If you run get_mix() without passing it arguments it will run

+   get_mix('K8avg.csv', 'target.csv', 'Bashkir', 'PPNB', 'Central_Greek', 'Corded_Ware_LN', 'results_')

+   - an arbitary default used during testing.

 * NOTE ON THE INPUT FILE - The input file must be comma delimited, have one header row with the admixture component names, and have only one column of labels with the population and/or individual